 The intrinsically safe and explosion proof certifications held by Rheonics also allows for customization of an existing sensor, allowing our customers to avoid the time and costs associated with identifying and testing an alternative.
 Custom sensors can be provided for applications that require one unit up to thousands of units; with lead-times of weeks versus months.

 Directly install the sensor to your process stream to do real time viscosity and density measurements.
 No by-pass line is required: the sensor can be immersed in-line.
 Flow rate and vibrations do not affect the measurement stability and accuracy.
-Optimize coating performance by providing repeated, consecutive, and consistent tests on the fluid.
+Optimize slurry mixing and coating performance during shell building by providing repeated, consecutive, and consistent tests on the fluid.

 Rheonics designs, manufactures and markets innovative fluid sensing and monitoring systems.
 Precision built in Switzerland, Rheonics’ in-line viscometers and density meters have the sensitivity demanded by the application and the reliability needed to survive in a harsh operating environment.
 Stable results – even under adverse flow conditions.
 No effect of pressure drop or flow rate.
 It is equally well suited to quality control measurements in the laboratory.
 No need to change any component or parameter to measure across full range.